-Penthouse, private corner patio, wood-burning fireplace, two beds, two baths, a decidedly modern kitchen with pear wood cabinetry, and all around 1,800 square feet.
+Penthouse, private corner patio, wood-burning fireplace, two beds, two baths, and a decidedly modern kitchen with pear wood cabinetry.
+And at around 1,800 square feet, we’re fans.

 It’s a very unique property… a great place to visit, but I woudn’t want to live (or buy) there.

 As for the bedroom, I’ve seen cozier looking jail cells.